jacobecox/psc-automation/README-consumer.md

    - No NAT access (isolated from internet)
    - Direct connection to the producer's service attachment

 This architecture provides security by isolating the PSC endpoint while allowing VMs to access both the internet and the producer's services.

+## State Management

+The consumer module uses Terraform workspaces for state isolation:
+- Workspace name is derived from the project ID
+- Ensures clean state separation between different projects
+- Prevents conflicts when managing multiple consumer projects

+## Timeouts and Performance

+- **Deployment Timeout**: 30 minutes for the entire consumer deployment
+- **API Propagation**: 60 seconds wait after API enablement
+- **VM Creation**: Automatic VM creation after infrastructure deployment
+- **PSC Setup**: Immediate PSC endpoint creation once infrastructure is ready